guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/CI/GitHub Actions.md

 any hardware can be used as long as the operating system is compatible with the runner application.
 Servers in an on-premises data server can be used.

 only use self-hosed runner with private repositories.
-Malicious code can persiste across workflow runs
+Malicious code can persist across workflow runs
 ###### <span style="color:#98971a">Steps</span>

 A <span style="color:#98971a">Step</span> is a <strong style="color: #d79921">task comprising one or more shell commands</strong> or actions (predefined scripts that perform a certain task).